telerik/blazor-docs/accessibility/keyboard-navigation.md

 * [TabStrip](https://demos.telerik.com/blazor-ui/tabstrip/keyboard-navigation)

+* TextArea - not applicable, it is a simple input with the standard behavior.

 * Textbox - not applicable, it is a simple input with the standard behavior.

 * TileLayout - not applicable, the resize and drag actions apply to mouse/touch gestures only.